unendingPattern/infinity/README.md

 Installation
 ------------
 Basic requirements:
-A computer running a Unix or Unix-like OS(infinity has been specifically tested with and is known to work under Ubuntu 14.x), Nginx or Apache, MySQL, and PHP 5.6 (tested) or 7.1 (untested)
+A computer running a Unix or Unix-like OS(infinity has been specifically tested with and is known to work under Ubuntu 14.x and Debian 9), Nginx or Apache, MySQL, and PHP 5.6 (tested) or 7.1 (untested)

 **NOTE: Extension 'mcrypt' is deprecated since PHP 7.1 and removed since PHP 7.2!
 This will break captcha as it requires php-mcrypt to work!**